Malay Roy Choudhury: Adhunantika phase

-After Roy Choudhury shifted to Mumbai from Calcutta he has ventured into Magic realism and written novels such as Labiyar Makdi, Chashomranger Locha, Thek Shuturmurg, Jungle Romio, Necropurush and Naromangshokadhoker Halnagad.
+After Roy Choudhury shifted to Mumbai from Calcutta he ventured into Magic realism and wrote novels such as Labiyar Makdi, Chashomranger Locha, Thek Shuturmurg, Jungle Romio, Necropurush and Naromangshokadhoker Halnagad.

 In 2014 Roy Choudhury wrote his autobiography in his distinct style titled Rahuketu.

 Personal life

-Roy Choudhury lives in Mumbai with his wife, Shalila, who was a field hockey player from Nagpur.
+Roy Choudhury lived in Mumbai with his wife, Shalila, who was a field hockey player from Nagpur.
 Their daughter, Anushree Prashant, lives in Dubai with her husband and two daughters; his son Jitendra lives in Riyadh with his wife Sudipta.

+Roy Choudhury died on 26 October 2023, at the age of 83.

 In popular culture

 A 2014 film based on Roy Choudhury's poem Stark Electric Jesus was directed by Mrigankasekhar Ganguly and Hyash Tanmoy.
 It was an official selection at 20 international film festivals in 15 countries.
 The film won "Best Video Art" in Poland, "Most Promising Video Artist" in Spain, and "Best Fantasy Film" in Serbia.

-Srijit Mukherji directed a film in 2011 titled Baaishey Shrabon, in which Roy Choudhury was portrayed by Gautam Ghosh.
+Srijit Mukherji directed a film in 2011 titled Baishe Srabon, in which Roy Choudhury's poetry was used many times.

-Roy Choudhury's poems have been recited by famous poets from India and Bangladesh.
-They are Chaitali Biswas, Susmita Bose.
-Sadia Sobhan Sara, Labanyo Shahida, Mohona Setu.
-Sarmin Subha, Debashis Bhattacharya, Tanumoy Goswami, and Shibashis Dargupta.
-Two of his famous poems 'Stark Electric Jesus' and 'Sending My Cut-Off Head as A Valentine Gift' have been recited and uploaded on YouTube by several young poets both in English and Bengali.
-His interviews are also available on YouTube.